digitalfabrik/integreat-app/README.md

 Just import this project (from existing sources).
 Run **yarn** and right-click on package.json to show the npm scripts.
 Also mark the *src* and *public* folder as *Source directory*.
 In IntelliJ no other plugins are needed.

+# Bug Tracker

+You can [view our bugs](https://integreat.atlassian.net/secure/Dashboard.jspa) or [create new ones](https://integreat.atlassian.net/secure/CreateIssue!default.jspa) on our jira.

 # Publishing